 You cannot visit Iceland without heading to the Blue Lagoon!
 Drifting around in a pool of the power stations waste water whilst rubbing mud on your face cannot be missed!
 The water is about 40°C and varies based on how close to the inlet you go.
 The water pouring in is so hot, I couldn’t get anywhere near it!
 This is a very relaxing place and you do leave feeling rejuvenated.

 Strukkur – Stori-Geysir

-Translated, this means ‘Strukkur – Great Geysir’ and it is quite a magnificant sight when she ‘blows’!
-The whole area around the geysirs is geothermic, covering a boiling mass of water.
+Translated, this means ‘Strukkur – Great Geysir’ and it is quite a magnificent sight when she ‘blows’!
+The whole area around the geysers is geothermic, covering a boiling mass of water.
 Every 10 minutes the pressure builds sufficiently for this column of water to fire into the air.
 Be warned, don’t stand downwind and don’t put your hand in any of the pools – quite hot!

 Þingvellír – Site of the Allthing

 This particular area is significant for 2 big reasons.
 In 930 it was the birth place of the Icelandic parliament.
 The meet was called Alþing and continued in the original form until 1271.
 It is also a place where the tectonic plates of North America and Eurasia meet (and are moving apart!).
 This causes measurable earthquakes in the region.

 The Gullfoss (Golden falls) waterfalls are so big and loud it is actually difficult to describe.
 If you look at the picture, you can see people standing on the rocks to the left which gives you some idea of the scale.
 It is thought that on average 109 cubic metres per second of water go over but this can increase considerably during floods.